 This site is developed to allow everyone to access the information on it, including people with:

 If you are experiencing particular difficulties using this site, please email email@example.com.
-If you have more general feedback on the site, please send it to firstname.lastname@example.org.
+If you are experiencing particular difficulties using this site or if you have more general feedback on the site, please send it to firstname.lastname@example.org

 Our site should display correctly in current browsers and, by using standards compliant with HTML/CSS code, any future browsers; devices should also display it correctly.